 4. Kraft Paper Salad Bowls

-Perfect for modern cafés and health-focused brands, kraft salad bowls combine rustic texture with strong branding potential.
-Many come with leak-proof PLA coatings.
+Perfect for modern cafés, salad bars, and health-focused brands, kraft salad bowls combine rustic texture with strong branding potential.
+Many use PE, PLA, or water-based coatings to improve moisture and oil resistance, so buyers should verify the coating type and disposal pathway.

 Material: Kraft paper with PLA lining